ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ova-install-update-01.md

 <properties
-   pageTitle="在 StorSimple Virtual Array 上安裝更新 | Microsoft Azure" description="描述如何透過 StorSimple Virtual Array Web UI，使用入口網站和 Hotfix 方法套用更新" services="storsimple" documentationCenter="NA"
+   pageTitle="Install Updates on a StorSimple Virtual Array | Microsoft Azure" description="Describes how to use the StorSimple Virtual Array web UI to apply updates using the portal and hotfix method" services="storsimple" documentationCenter="NA" authors="alkohli"
-   authors="alkohli"